LoginRadius/docs/content/references/javascript-library/form-library/index.md

 ### Two-Factor Authentication Verify OTP

-This function leverages the [2FA Validate OTP API](/references/api/two-factor-authentication#2fa-validate-otp) and is used to log in via Two-Factor Authentication.
+This function leverages the <a href="/references/api/two-factor-authentication#2fa-validate-otp" target="_blank">2FA Validate OTP API</a> and is used to log in via Two-Factor Authentication.

 Format:

 `LRObject.api.twoFAVerifyOTP(data, onSuccess, onError);`

-  * **data**: Should be an object which contains all of the parameters required to verify the OTP, you can refer to the [2FA Validate OTP API](/references/api/two-factor-authentication#2fa-validate-otp) for details.
+  * **data**: Should be an object which contains all of the parameters required to verify the OTP, you can refer to the <a href="/references/api/two-factor-authentication#2fa-validate-otp" target="_blank">2FA Validate OTP API</a> for details.

   * **onSuccess**: Pass in a function you would like to use as a callback when the consumer has been successfully logged in.